Aastha2105/Personal-Expense-Tracker/README.md

 # Personal-Expense-Tracker

-Problem statement:
-In today’s fast-paced world, individuals need to track and manage their expenses effectively.
-Your task is to build a personal expense tracker that allows users to log daily expenses, categorize them, and track spending against a monthly budget.
-The tracker should also be able to save and load expenses from a file for future reference.
+In today's fast-paced world, managing personal finances is crucial for maintaining financial health.
+This personal expense tracker project aims to help users effectively log and manage their daily expenses, categorize them, and track spending against a monthly budget.
+The application also includes functionality for saving and loading expense data from a file, ensuring easy access to financial records.

 Objectives:

-1. Design and implement a personal expense tracker that enables users to manage their expenses
-2. Allow users to categorize expenses and set monthly budgets
-3. Implement file-handling functionality to save and load expense data
-4. Create an interactive, menu-driven interface for ease of use
+•	Expense Logging: Users can add expenses by entering details such as the date, category, amount spent, and a brief description.
+Each expense is stored as a dictionary in a list for easy management.
+•	Viewing Expenses: The application allows users to retrieve and display all stored expenses.
+It validates the data to ensure that incomplete entries are skipped or flagged for the user's attention.
+•	Budget Management: Users can set a monthly budget and track their expenses against it.
+The application calculates total expenses and provides feedback on whether the user is within budget or has exceeded it.
+•	File Handling: The tracker includes functions to save expenses to a CSV file and load them upon startup.
+This feature allows users to maintain a continuous record of their expenses across sessions.
+•	Interactive Menu Interface: The user interface is menu-driven, offering options to add expenses, view expenses, track the budget, save expenses, or exit the program.
+This design enhances usability and accessibility

 Features of the Expense Tracker
 - Add Expense: Prompts the user for details and adds them to the list.